sam642k/Assignments/README.md

 # Assignments

-The folder 'Spring' conains all the assignments from Spring-Core.<br/>
-The folder 'SpringMVC' contains all the assignment of MVC and first 4 questions of REST assignment.<br/>
+The folder 'Spring-MVC-Rest' contains all the assignment of MVC and first 4 questions of REST assignment.<br/>
-The folder 'RestSecurity' contains the assignments from 5th of REST and all Security Assignments.<br/>
+The folder 'Spring-Rest containst the remaining questions of the REST assignments.